jayantchoubey/8-Animation-and-3D-Space/README.md

   4. 2-transition.css --> CSS file for 2-transitions.html (linked to 2-transition.html).
   5. 3-animationprop.html --> animation properties using keyframes and animation names (linked to 3-animationprop.css).
   6. 3-animationprop.css --> CSS file for 3-animationprop.html (linked to 3-animationprop.html).
+  7. 4-multianimation.html --> using multiple animations on a single element using multiple keyframes (linked to 4-multianimation.css).
+  8. 4-multianimation.css --> CSS file for 4-multianimation.html (linked to 4-multianimation.html).